 When it comes to child labor laws, one of the most difficult parts can be understanding what is required in your state.
 The California Department of Industrial Relations states that children under the age of 16 are required to attend school unless they have already completed high school.
 Even after high school is completed, your […]read more

 Most people assume that if they work, they get paid but how often?
 Are you entitled to a paycheck that comes during a regular pay period?
 In short, it depends on your state’s particular law.
-For instance, it could be dependent upon your job, contract and state of residence.
+For instance, it could be dependent upon your job, contract, and state of residence.
 For example, in California, farm laborers […]read more

 Overtime is a type of pay that you are entitled to when you work more than full time.
-There are many rules, but, in general, you are entitled to it when you work more than 40 hours a week.
+There are many rules, but, in general, you are entitled to them when you work more than 40 hours a week.
 If you work more than these hours, then you are entitled to “time and a half” […]read more

 Recruiters and supervisors often use the term “seasonal” and “part-time” interchangeably.
 Generally, this is no more than a casual slip of the tongue.
 However, if you are confused, then it leaves your rights vulnerable.
 Whether your supervisor is conflating the terms or actually trying to infringe on your rights, it does not matter.
 This post […]read more